-IMPD: Suspect detained after downtown canal shooting
+IMPD: Detectives release person held for questioning after canal shooting

-INDIANAPOLIS (WISH) — One person was being held for questioning after a Monday morning shooting along the canal in downtown Indianapolis, police said.
+INDIANAPOLIS (WISH) — Police were investigating a shooting along the canal in downtown Indianapolis that wounded one person early Monday morning.

 IMPD says the shooting victim, identified in a police report as a male, was stable when transported to a hospital.